tensorflow/docs/site/en/api_docs/python/tf/train/Checkpoint.md

 # With restore() assert_consumed() would have failed.
 checkpoint.read(path).assert_consumed()

-# You can also pass options to restore().
+# You can also pass options to read().
 For example this
 # runs the IO ops on the localhost:
 options = tf.CheckpointOptions(experimental_io_device="/job:localhost")
 checkpoint.read(path, options=options)